codedbylukas/Pirate-Game/README.md

 ## Dependencies

 No external dependencies required.
-The game runs purely on vanilla JavaScript.
+The game runs purely on JavaScript.